 My current fee is $190, payable on the day.
 Your rebate will processed immediately following payment.
 The current rebate from Medicare is $126.50 (unless you have reached the ‘safety net’).
 However, your treatment may require more than ten sessions per calendar year.

 If your private health insurance covers clinical psychology, then yes, you may be able to claim a rebate.
 Most private health insurers will only provide a rebate once the ten sessions have been claimed through Medicare.
 It is best to check with your private insurer about your maximum claim amount.

 If it’s your first appointment with me, please make sure you bring all your referral information.

-All appointments are 50 minutes long and you’ll receive a reminder text message the day before.
+All appointments are 50 minutes long and you’ll receive a reminder text message two days before.
 A summary of all initial assessments and progress throughout your treatment will be sent to your GP.

 If you are facing an emergency, call ‘000’ straight away.
 Other important phone numbers include:

 Here are some links that might help.
 But remember, these are not substitutes for advice and treatments provided by skilled professionals.